 The Company is firmly committed with technology and the application of advanced analytical techniques that enables it to adapt immediately, and on a daily basis where necessary, to the changing price situation in the market, by applying all its technical capacity to the large volume of data it handles, in respect of both the customers themselves and their environment, the quality and quantity of such data having been one of the pillars of the Company's success.
 This agility is based on the speed with which it is able to identify deviations, such information being provided to the Company by its predictive and monitoring models, which range from the management KPIs to the application of the most sophisticated "machine learning" techniques covering the different aspects of the business.
-Yet this ability to quickly spot the need for changes would be of no use if the Company did not have the technological capacity and the operating processes review capacity required for the speedy development of responses to any new needs identified, whether in the form of new products or new forms of communication.
-This speed in the detection of needs and rapid implementation with a system of continuous testing of new measures is what enables the Company to identify possible opportunities/needs in the market, rather than remaining anchored to structures/process/products that have become outdated.
+Yet this ability to quickly spot the need for changes would be of no use if the Company did not have the technological capacity and the operating processes review capacity required for the speedy development of responses to any new needs identified, whether in the form of new products or new forms of continuous testing of new measures is what enables the Company to identify possible opportunities/needs in the market, rather than remaining anchored to structures/process/products that have become outdated.